mohammadkamel74/Audio_Deep_Fake_PySpark/README.md

 ## Data

-A very light weight version of data is provided in    folder that guide you have to use CQT to make your dataset and use it for trianing.
-It worth mentioning that the provoded data is just sample files to test the approach.
+A very light weight version of data is provided in Sample_Data folder that guides you have to use CQT to make your dataset.
+It worth mentioning that the provided data is just sample files to test the approach.
 For investigation you must build your own rich dataset.
+In case you need the full data you can directly contact me via email.

+email: kamel.1911242@studenti.uniroma1.it